JeppeKlitgaard/DTU-02613-TimeSeries/Assignment4/report/report.typ

 ) <fig:1.1>

 The 5 independent realisations of the state as given by @eq:1.1 can be seen in @fig:1.1.
 Note that we show the state vector $X_t$ as opposed to the observation vector $Y_t$.
-While the assignment is somewhat ambiguous regarding whether the desired realisations are those of the state vector or the observation vector, we reasonably assume it to be the state vector given that the parameter $σ_2$ which is required to generate the observation vector is not given..
+While the assignment is somewhat ambiguous regarding whether the desired realisations are those of the state vector or the observation vector, we reasonably assume it to be the state vector given that the parameter $σ_2$ which is required to generate the observation vector is not given.

 == Realisation of Observation Vector <sec:1.2>